FG420/crypto-tracker/readme.md

 Delete the inputted cryptocurrency from the file: Remove a cryptocurrency from the tracking list.
 Print in a new JSON file the current stock market for all the cryptos saved in the JSON file: Export the current market data for all tracked cryptocurrencies to a crypto-stock.json file.
 Exit: Close the application.
 Example Workflow
 Select option [2] to add a new cryptocurrency to the list (e.g., BTC).
-Select option [1] to start following a crypto currency in real-time.
+Select option [1] to start following BTC in real-time.
 Press Backspace to stop following the market data.
 Select option [4] to export the current market data of all tracked cryptocurrencies to a JSON file.
 Managing Cryptocurrencies
 Cryptocurrencies are stored in a coins.json file, which is automatically created when the application is first run.
 To view or manage this list, use options [2] or [3] from the menu.
 File Structure
-plaintext
-Copia codice
 .
 ├── main.go               # Entry point of the application
 ├── crypto/               # Package for handling API calls and data fetching